GoogleChrome/web.dev/src/site/content/en/blog/use-thumbor/index.md

 Try it now:

 1. Convert the image to WebP.
-If you open the **Network** panel of DevTools the document's **Content-Type response header** shows that the server returned a WebP image.

-<a href="http://34.67.235.246:8888/unsafe/filters:format(webp)/https://web.dev/backdrop-filter/hero.jpg" target="_blank" rel="noreferrer">http://34.67.235.246:8888/unsafe/filters:format(webp)/https://web.dev/backdrop-filter/hero.jpg</a>
+If you open the **Network** panel of DevTools the document's **Content-Type response header** shows that the server returned a WebP image: <a href="http://34.67.235.246:8888/unsafe/filters:format(webp)/https://web.dev/backdrop-filter/hero.jpg" target="_blank" rel="noreferrer">http://34.67.235.246:8888/unsafe/filters:format(webp)/https://web.dev/backdrop-filter/hero.jpg</a>

 <figure class="w-figure  w-figure--center">
   <img src="./Use-thumbor11.jpg" alt="DevTools screenshot showing the content-type (WebP) of an image" class="w-screenshot">
+  <figcaption>The `content-type` header in DevTools</figcaption>
 </figure>